What To Do in Bantry: West Cork's Market Town

 Gougane Barra & St. Finbarr's Oratory

-If this was in Bali or one of those spots, you'd have every divinely annoying influencer here proclaiming its life changing spirituality.
+Gougane Barra is hauntingly peaceful.
+It is one of those places that if this was in Bali, you'd have every divinely annoying influencer here proclaiming its life changing spirituality.
 Fortunately for us, it's in wet and cold Ireland.

-Even better, stay overnight at Cronin's Hotel and have the place to just yourself and the big man, St Finbarr.
+Next time, I'll stay onsite at Cronin's Hotel and enjoy dawn here, just me and the ghost of the big man, St Finbarr.